Editable Templates editable-templates

 • Responsive layout for templates operates as it does for page authoring.

-For details on how a template author defines the template layout, see Creating Page Templates.
+For details on how a template author defines the template layout, see Templates to Create Pages that are Editable with the Page Editor.

 For technical details on template layout, see Layout in this document.